-Graduate coursework equivalent to the following foundation courses: 511/512, 521, 522, 530, 515/531, and 560, will NOT be transferred.
-The student already has their MSW program reduced by 15 foundation-level credits due to their advanced standing status.
+Advanced standing students may not transfer in coursework on the foundation-level which is equivalent to the following courses: SW 511/512, 521, 522, 530, and 515/531.
+Advanced standing students already have their MSW program reduced by 15 foundation-level credits.